istio/istio.io/_docs/samples/bookinfo.md

 ## What's next

-Now that you have the bookinfo sample up and running, you can use Istio to control traffic routing, inject faults, rate limit services, etc..
+Now that you have the BookInfo sample up and running, you can use Istio to control traffic routing, inject faults, rate limit services, etc..

 * To get started, check out the [request routing task]({{home}}/docs/tasks/request-routing.html)

-* When you're finished experimenting with the bookinfo sample, you can uninstall it as follows:
+* When you're finished experimenting with the BookInfo sample, you can uninstall it as follows:

 1. Delete the routing rules and terminate the application pods